cssnr/auto-auth/README.md

 ## Support

-For help using the web extension, utilize any these resources:
+For help using the web extension, see:

 - Documentation: https://auto-auth.cssnr.com/docs/
 - Q&A Discussion: https://github.com/cssnr/auto-auth/discussions/categories/q-a
 - Request a Feature: https://github.com/cssnr/auto-auth/discussions/categories/feature-requests

-If you are experiencing an issue/bug or getting unexpected results, use:
+If you are experiencing an issue/bug or getting unexpected results, you can:

 - Report an Issue: https://github.com/cssnr/auto-auth/issues
 - Chat with us on Discord: https://discord.gg/wXy6m2X8wY